 Note: No spoilers are contained in this review.

-We continue with the same characters as in previous books including Mikael Blomkvist, the crusading journalist obsessed with social justice; Erika Berger, his (married) co-worker and occasional lover; and Lisbeth Salander, “the girl with the dragon tattoo”.
+We continue with the same characters as in previous books: Mikael Blovkvist, the crusading journalist who probably served as an alter-ego for the author; Erika Berger, his co-worker and occasional lover; and Lisbeth Salander, the girl with the dragon tattoo.

 Mikael is obsessed with social justice, “loyal to the point of foolhardiness once he had made someone a friend,” but “completely irresponsible when it comes to relationships.”
 That is, it never seems to occur to him that a woman could get emotionally involved and become deeply hurt when he moved on to someone else.